getporter/porter/docs/content/install.md

 # Mixins

-We have a number of [mixins](/mixins) to help you get started, and stable mixins are installed by default.
+We have a number of [mixins](/mixins) to help you get started.
+Only the [exec mixin] is installed with Porter, other mixins should be installed separately.

 You can update an existing mixin, or install a new mixin using the `porter mixin install` command: